What we do

 At Orchid Project we try to be creative in the ways that we reach out to new, diverse audiences.
 Our events are as much about raising awareness as they are about raising funds.
 In the past, we have put on film nights and held discussions and dinners.

-We have supported several film and music nights across London and to mark International day against FGC this year, we hosted an event at the House of Lords.
+We have supported several film and music nights across London and to mark International day against FGC in the past, we have hosted events at the House of Commons and House of Lords.
+In 2014, we held an event in Copenhagen, attended by the US Ambassador.
 Keep an eye on our blog and news pages for upcoming events.

 Girls Girls Girls is a regular fixture in our calendar, an evening showcasing some spectacular female performers and is managed by two very talented musicians and Orchid supporters, Sam Lindo and Eliza Shaddad.
 All female line-ups have been performing at venues across London from St Pancras Old Church to Dalston Old Boys’ Club.